AI Discovery

 FieldWhat it means

-version / version_probe_statusVersion string + probe outcome
+version / errorVersion string or the local probe error

 agent usage, processes, components